uQr/cordova-docs/DPS_test/articles/tutorial-plugin/createplugintutorial.md

-<properties pageTitle="Ionic Tutorial"
+<properties pageTitle="Build your first Cordova plugin"
-  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="bursteg" />
+  description="Build your first Cordova plugin" services="" documentationCenter="" authors="bursteg" />

-# Building Your First Cordova Plugin
+# Build your first Cordova plugin

 ### Step 1: Determine what you want your plugin to do ###
 Cordova plugins are appropriate in two main cases: